 Submitting Paper Etc. Files:

 Not every bit of artwork is digital.
 We still use Scotch tape and Exacto knives when we need to.
 If you have an original drawing or print, it's not required that you scan it into a digital file.
 We've made great shirts out of things brought in on the back of napkins and envelopes or sketched out on the spot over coffee.
-Xeroxes, sketches, magazine clippings, what American Apparel color is closest to 'Celtics' green; by hook or by crook, we'll figure out a way to get it done for you.
+Whatever you've got, we'll figure out something.

 Since everyone's design and idea is a unique thing, we may not have guessed